Serevent Diskhaler Disk; Serevent Diskus

-- If your child uses this drug to prevent exercise-induced breathing problems, give at least 30 minutes before your child exercises.
-Do not give another dose for at least 12 hours.
+- If using to prevent exercise-induced breathing problems, use at least 30 minutes before exercise.
+Do not take another dose for at least 12 hours.

-- Do not give more than 2 doses a day.
+- Do not use more than 2 doses a day.

 - Store at room temperature.

 - Store in foil pouch until ready for use.

 - After opening, throw away any part not used after 6 weeks or when the indicator reads zero, whichever comes first.

 - Store in a dry place.
 Do not store in a bathroom.